 If a PaintColrGlyph table is present, there is a BaseGlyphV1Record for the referenced base glyph ID.

 The graph shall be acyclic.

-NOTE These constraints imply that all leaf nodes will be one of PaintSolid, PaintLinearGradient or PaintRadialGradient.
+NOTE These constraints imply that all leaf nodes will be one of PaintSolid, PaintVarSolid, PaintLinearGradient, PaintVarLinearGradient, PaintRadialGradient, PaintVarRadialGradient, PaintSweepGradient, or PaintVarSweepGradient.